-Gilles Barthe Professor
+Gilles Barthe

+Professor

 Gilles Barthe received a Ph.D. in Mathematics from the University of Manchester, UK, in 1993, and an Habilitation à diriger les recherches in Computer Science from the University of Nice, France, in 2004.
 He joined the IMDEA Software Institute in April 2008.
-Previously, he was leading the Everest project on formal methods and security at INRIA, France, and a member of the Microsoft Research-INRIA Joint Centre.
-He also held positions at the University of Minho, Portugal; Chalmers Technical University, Sweden; CWI, Netherlands; University of Niimegen.
-Netherlands.

-He has published more than 90 refereed scientific papers and has given several invited talks in conferences and research summer schools.
-He has also been coordinator/principal investigator of over many national and European projects, and served as scientific coordinator of the FP6 FET integrated project "MOBIUS: Mobility, Ubiquity and Security" for enabling proof-carrying code for Java on mobile devices (2005-2009).
-He has also been chair and PC member of a large number of conferences, and is a member of the editorial board of the Journal of Automated Reasoning.
+Previously, he was head of the Everest team on formal methods and security at INRIA Sophia-Antipolis Méditerranée, France, and a member of the Microsoft Research-INRIA Joint Centre.
+He also held positions at the University of Minho, Portugal; Chalmers University, Sweden; CWI, Netherlands; University of Nijmegen, Netherlands.
+He has published more than 100 refereed scientific papers.
+He has been coordinator/principal investigator of many national and European projects, and served as the scientific coordinator of the FP6 FET integrated project "MOBIUS: Mobility, Ubiquity and Security" for enabling proof-carrying code for Java on mobile devices (2005-2009).
+He has been a PC member of many conferences (CSF, ESORICS, FM, ICALP, ITP...), and served as PC (co-)chair of VMCAI'10, ESOP'11, FAST'11, and SEFM'11.
+He is a member of the editorial board of the Journal of Automated Reasoning.